Last Updated on October 27, 2023

 Transforaminal Lumbar Interbody Fusion

-The spine is approached posteriorly and disc is accessed through a far lateral portion of the vertebral foramen.
+The spine is approached posteriorly and the disc is accessed through a far lateral portion of the vertebral foramen.
 The procedure allows complete removal of the disc and placement of an interbody support transforaminally.

 Spine Fusion Instrumentation